Miracle Hot Springs, California

 The earliest known name for this hot spring was Compressor, named after a turbine built by an indigenous miner.
 The turbine was supplied with water from Clear Creek that drove a compressor that provided air to miners working underground.

 The name Hobo was based on the rancher's name for the workmen who lived there, who were accused of stealing sheep and cattle.
 Another account of the name Hobo Hot Springs claims that a hobo camp that included several bathhouses was built in 1901 when the Borel power plant was under construction.

 History

 In 1927, a hotel was constructed on land leased from the U.S. Forest Service.

 The Hobo Hot Springs post office opened in 1932, and changed its name to Miracle Hot Springs in 1947.
 The post office operated for 50 years.

-In 1933 a two-lane highway was built, the nearby Delongha Hot Springs resort went defunct, whereas Miracle Hot Springs flourished.
+In 1933 a two-lane highway was built.
+The nearby Delongha Hot Springs resort went defunct, whereas Miracle Hot Springs flourished.

-The hotel burned down in 1975, leaving only the rock soaking pools.
+The hotel burned down in 1975, leaving only the rock and concrete soaking pools.
 In 1976, a 4-lane highway was built, cutting off access to the springs.
 What was left of the hot springs resort fell into disrepair, and was closed.
+The area of the soaking pools has been prone to illegal camping, vandalism and trash; a volunteer group, the Hot Springs Angels, cleaned it and educated visitors under an agreement with the Forest Service.

-The hot springs were closed by the Kern County Health Department because the water is high in uranium and radon.
+The water is high in uranium and radon.
+After a death in October 2022, the Forest Service destroyed the pools as a public danger.
+The area flooded in 2023; after the river level fell, the pools were reconstructed without permission.
+Another death in February 2024 led the Forest Service to again destroy the pools and to announce that the area of the hot springs will be closed.